Perfect Copositive Matrices: New Phenomena for n>=3

 We refer to~\cite{dsv-2021} for details and for connections to approximations of irrationals by rational numbers using continued fractions.

-\section{New Phenomena for \texorpdfstring{\( n \geq 3 \)}{n>=3}}
+\section{New Phenomena for \texorpdfstring{\(n \geq 3 \)}{n>=3}}

-A simple characterization, just as in Theorem~\ref{thm:characterizeN2} for \( n=2 \), is no longer true for \( n \geq 3 \).
-In fact, we find several new phenomena, not occurring for classical perfect matrices.
-In particular, we will see that for \( n\geq 3 \), there are perfect copositive matrices in all the remaining components of \( \copn \) mentioned in Section~\ref{sec:copositive}.
+A simple characterization, just as in Theorem~\ref{thm:characterizeN2} for \(n=2 \), is no longer true for \(n \geq 3 \).
+In fact, we find several new phenomena which do not occur for classical perfect matrices.
+In particular, we will see that for \(n\geq 3 \) there are perfect copositive matrices in all the remaining components of \(\copn \) mentioned in Section~\ref{sec:copositive}.

-Let us start by looking at the neighborhood graph for \( n=3 \), starting with~\( Q_{\mathsf{A}_3} \).
+Let us start by looking at the neighborhood graph for \(n=3 \), starting with~\(Q_{\mathsf{A}_3} \).
 We have

-and every choice of one vector to be replaced leads to a contiguous perfect copositive matrix or an extreme ray of the copositive Ryshkov polyhedron.
-In fact, removing the all-ones-vector yields the extreme ray
+and every choice of one vector to be replaced leads to a~ contiguous perfect copositive matrix or an extreme ray of the copositive Ryshkov polyhedron.
+In fact, removing the last vector (consisting of 1 in each coordinate) yields the extreme ray